DATA PROCESSING AGREEMENT

 3.10 Confidentiality

-The Processor shall ensure that all personnel authorised to process Personal Data are subject to appropriate confidentiality obligations.
+The Processor shall ensure that persons authorised to process Personal Data:

 3.11 Assistance